UnitVectorY-Labs/repver/docs/COMMAND.md

 --param.version=1.2.3
 ```

-This applies to each named capture group in your regex patterns you define will result in a required parameter.
+Each named capture group you define in your regex patterns will result in a required parameter.